E

 Emperor angelfish are likely preyed on by common reef predators such as blacktip reef sharks, blue sharks, and marine mammals such as dolphins and whales.
 Overall, any omnivorous or carnivorous species in the ocean larger in size than the emperor angelfish might be a potential predator.

 Other threats to the survival of the emperor angelfish are humans.
-Owing to their beauty, these fish are sought after and captured to be kept in aquariums or as pets.
-But fully grown emperor angelfish take a long time to acclimate to their new environment if captured.
+Owing to their beauty, these fish are sought after and captured to be kept in aquariums as pets.
+However, fully grown emperor angelfish take a long time to acclimate to a new environment.
 In addition, they do not generally breed in captivity because aquariums cannot mimic their natural habitat.
 For this reason, if an emperor angelfish must be kept in captivity, starting with a juvenile is recommended to allow it to acclimate.

 Other factors, such as coral bleaching, warming ocean temperatures, and overfishing, pose potential threats to all reef animals, including the emperor angelfish.
 At present, their conservation status is Least Concern, but many marine animals are expected to begin declining in population as the effects of climate change set in more and more.